EstefaniaCK/proquote-client/README.md

 ## Installation
 To run ProQuote locally, please follow these steps:

-Clone the repository from GitHub:
+Clone the repository from GitHub: (Please note this project contains a backend as well)

 ```bash
   git clone https://github.com/Estefck/proquote-client.git